-I offer clinical consultation to adult, youth, family and group therapists, as well as to agency teams working with LGBTQ2S+ adults, youth and/or their families and loved ones.
-I have worked for the past 18 years with and within LGBTQ2S+ communities and have trained other mental health providers across Ontario about supporting trans/non-binary youth and their loved ones using an intersectional, trauma-informed, gender-affirming, attachment-focused lens.
-I currently offer clinical supervision for an LGBTQ2S+ day treatment program in Toronto, and have supervised MSW students, those starting out in private practice, as well as more seasoned therapists with questions specific to work with LGBTQ+ communities.
+I offer clinical and group consultation to adult, youth, family and group therapists, as well as to agency teams working with LGBTQI2S+ adults, youth and/or their families and loved ones.
+I have worked for the past 19 years with and within LGBTQI2S+ communities and have trained other mental health providers across Ontario about supporting trans/non-binary youth and their loved ones using an intersectional/anti-oppressive, trauma-informed, gender-affirming, attachment-focused lens.
+More more information about my training services, please visit this page.